 Accommodation and Living Costs

-Our campuses are spread throughout Dublin in Blanchardstown, Tallaght and the City Centre, so travel may be cheaper and easier if you choose an area that is close to your particular location.
-For example, the suburbs of Cabra or Phibsborough are close to Bolton Street and Grangegorman.
-Cabra is also handy for Blanchardstown while Rathmines is only a ten-minute cycle from Aungier Street.
-Kingswood is only a few short stops on the Luas Red Line from Tallaght.
-Our map displays our campus locations and student accommodation hubs and we recommend you use Google maps to calculate the best or cheapest routes for you.
+Our TU Dublin campuses are located in Dublin city centre, in Blanchardstown and in Tallaght.
+Commuting to college may be cheaper and easier if you choose accommodation in an area that is close to your campus location.
+For example, areas like Cabra and Phibsborough on the north side of the city are close to Bolton Street and Grangegorman and have good public transport links to Blanchardstown.
+On the south side of the city, Rathmines is only a ten-minute cycle to Aungier Street and Kevin Street.
+The Tallaght campus is just a few stops on the Luas Red Line from areas like Kingswood and is on good bus routes to locations in Rathmines and the south inner city.
+Our map displays our campus locations and accommodation hubs and we recommend you use Google maps to calculate the best or cheapest routes for you.

-You might prefer to live in a shared property with friends, and the best place to search for this type of housing is on Daft.
+We anticipate that the reduction in Airbnb business may mean that more rented accommodation will be available this year so you may decide to live in a shared property with friends.
+The best place to search for this type of housing is on Daft.ie.
 When you find a suitable property, make sure you get your landlord to confirm in writing the length of your lease, the conditions you must meet to get your deposit back, who to contact if anything goes wrong and how much notice they need before you leave the property.
 Make sure you get a receipt for all monies paid, avoid paying in cash, and when you move in, take photos of any damage, so you don't get charged for it when you leave.
 Other private accommodation websites include Homestay, MyHome and SwitchingRooms.

 It’s important to know your rights and responsibilities as a tenant and you can find lots of information about renting on the Residential Tenancies Board website and Threshold – the National Housing Charities website.
 The Union of Students in Ireland also have a great finance and accommodation guide on their website.

-StudentPad is your one-stop-shop if you’re looking for accommodation with a host family, in a student hub, or private rental accommodation (including house and apartment shares).
+StudentPad is your one-stop-shop whether you’re looking to live with a host family, stay in a student accommodation hub, or rent private accommodation (including house and apartment shares).
 Along with an accommodation search, the site offers advice on housing and locations and a message board.
 Accessing the site couldn’t be easier - just register using your university email address.
-If you haven’t received a university email address yet just register using your personal email address and once you’ve received approval you’re ready to go.
+If you haven’t received a university email address yet, register using your personal email address and once you’ve received approval you’re ready to go.

-If you have any queries regarding Student Accommodation please contact the following:
+If you have any queries regarding student accommodation please contact: